-The Bank's risk management is carried out against the background of the framework specification of Pillar II of the Basel Accord.
+The Bank's risk management is carried out against the background of the framework specification of Basel Pillar II.
 This predominantly takes account of the national legislation within the scope of Section 25 KWG (German Banking Act) and the various topic-specific circulars.
-We have been implementing the requirements of the BaFin's capital adequacy assessment guidelines (supervisory assessment of bank internal riskbearing capacity concepts and their integration into the overall bank management processes "ICAAP" - revised) since the end of 2018 (see Section 6 Risk management).
+We have been implementing the requirements of BaFin's capital adequacy assessment guidelines (supervisory assessment of bank-internal risk-bearing capacity concepts and their integration into the overall bank management processes "ICAAP" - revised) since the end of 2018 (see Section 6 Risk management).
 The risk management processes ensure that risk-bearing capacity is available at all times in accordance with the current requirements from both the normative and economic perspectives.